 Frequently asked questions about Coder alternatives

-When does a CDE pay for itself vs giving developers powerful laptops?
+When does a CDE pay for itself versus giving developers powerful laptops?

-Math: a $3K MacBook Pro lasts roughly 3 years ($83 monthly amortized) plus electricity and IT time.
-A CDE setup runs roughly $80-$200 monthly per developer including compute.
-The CDE wins on three dimensions: (1) onboarding-to-first-PR time (hours not days), (2) source-code-on-laptop security posture (compliance with SOC 2, FedRAMP, regulated industries), (3) elastic compute (run heavy builds on 32-core boxes only when needed).
-Below 50 engineers, laptops typically win on cost; above 50 with security drivers, CDEs flip.
+A $3K MacBook Pro lasts roughly three years (about $83 amortised per month) plus electricity and IT time.
+A CDE setup runs roughly $80-$200 per developer monthly including compute.
+CDEs win on three dimensions: onboarding-to-first-PR time (hours not days), source-code-on-laptop security posture (SOC 2 Type II, FedRAMP, regulated industries), and elastic compute (run heavy builds on 32-core boxes only when needed).
+Below 50 engineers, laptops typically win on raw cost; above 50 with security drivers, CDEs flip.

 Should I self-host Coder OSS or pay for Coder Premium?

 Self-hosting works for teams under 30 with strong DevOps capacity.
-Premium pays back when audit logs, SSO, and RBAC become non-negotiable (typically SOC 2 Type II audit cycle), or when platform-team time managing Coder upgrades and infrastructure becomes more expensive than the $50 per user license.
+Premium pays back when audit logs, SSO, and RBAC become non-negotiable (typically a SOC 2 Type II audit cycle), or when platform-team time managing Coder upgrades and infrastructure becomes more expensive than the per-user license.
 The crossover usually sits around 50-100 developers.

 How do CDEs handle large monorepo codebases?

-Three patterns: (1) full clone in workspace (works for most repos under 5GB), (2) sparse checkout with shallow clone (works for monorepos 5-50GB), (3) shared NFS or persistent volumes for >50GB monorepos.
-Coder, Daytona, and DevPod all support patterns 1-3 with workspace template configuration.
-StackBlitz WebContainers are limited to pattern 1 only, which excludes most monorepos.
+Three patterns: full clone in workspace (works for most repos under 5GB), sparse checkout with shallow clone (5-50GB monorepos), and shared NFS or persistent volumes (above 50GB).
+Coder, Daytona, and DevPod all support the full range with workspace template configuration.
+StackBlitz WebContainers are limited to the first pattern only, which excludes most monorepos.
+Codeanywhere covers the first two patterns but not the third.

 Can developers use VS Code or JetBrains with these CDEs?